psf/pyperf/doc/runner.rst

   ``/proc/self/smaps``.
 On Windows, get ``PeakPagefileUsage`` of ``GetProcessMemoryInfo()`` (of the current process): the peak value of the Commit Charge during the lifetime of this process.

+.. versionchanged:: 0.9.2

+   Added ``--no-locale`` and locale environment variables are now inherited by default.

 .. versionchanged:: 0.7.8